Skip to main content

 I’ll admit I long for the days of classical Disney villains in the vein of Maleficent and Jafar, but in this story, I think the film was wise to not make the villain a character but a concept, a faceless entity.
 While Namaari is positioned as Raya’s antagonist, she’s not the bad guy.
 The real enemy is distrust.

 The conflict fracturing Kumandra as a country is focalized through the rivalry between Raya and Namaari.
 The bitter irony of their feud is by the time Namaari betrays Raya, neither of them have actually done anything to the other.
 The tensions that started this division all transpired centuries ago, but the bitterness is renewed as the descendants of this divide continue to inflict harm on one another.
 That balance is wrecked when Namaari takes advantage of Raya’s kindness and attempts to steal the dragon gem.
 This indirectly results in the Druun being awakened and Raya's father becoming one of their first victims.
-Suddenly Namaari has actively hurt Raya, who then spends the rest of the film working against her.
+Suddenly Namaari has actively hurt Raya, and thus they are both snared in the cycle of inherited hatred.

 Fang is paying for that decision all those years later.
 As Chief Virana notes, “The other lands blame us for what happened.”
 It’s this guilt Namaari carries that makes inflicting more hurt onto her enemies feel like the only option.
 It’s not like Raya could ever forgive her for accidentally petrifying her dad, right?
 And that’s the real catch with Namaari, she’s just another victim of the hate she puts into the world.